Dietrich Eckart: Antisemitism and foundation of the German Workers' Party (DAP)

 Eckart was not always an antisemite.
 In 1898, for instance, Eckart wrote and had published a poem extolling the virtues and beauty of a Jewish girl.
 Before his conversion to antisemitism, the two people he admired most were the poet Heinrich Heine and Otto Weininger, who were both Jews.
 Weininger, however, had converted to Protestantism, and has been described as a "self-hating Jew" eventually espousing antisemitic views.
 Eckart's admiration for Weininger may have played a part in his conversion.

-In December 1918, Eckart founded, published and edited the antisemitic weekly Auf gut Deutsch ("In plain German")– with financial support from the Thule Society– working with Alfred Rosenberg, whom he called his "co-warrior against Jerusalem", and Gottfried Feder.
+In December 1918, Eckart founded, published and edited the antisemitic weekly Auf gut Deutsch (English: In plain German) – with financial support from the Thule Society – working with Alfred Rosenberg, whom he called his "co-warrior against Jerusalem", and Gottfried Feder.
 A fierce critic of the German Revolution and the Weimar Republic, he vehemently opposed the Treaty of Versailles, which he viewed as treason, and was a proponent of the so-called stab-in-the-back legend (Dolchstoßlegende), according to which the Social Democrats and Jews were to blame for Germany's defeat in the war.

 Eckart's antisemitism was influenced by the publication The Protocols of the Elders of Zion, which had been brought to Germany by "white Russian" emigrés fleeing the October Revolution.
 The book purported to outline the international Jewish conspiracy for control of the world, and many right-wing and völkisch political figures believed it to be a true account.